The Health Professions Advisory Office (HPAO) MOVED on Monday, June 23, 2014.

 To All Students Applying to Medical, DENTAL, PHARMACY, VET, AND ETC. AL, SchoolS in 2013 for 2014 admission:

-An Advisor's Student Applicant Portfolio (ASAP) meeting/interview is required in order for the HPAO to prepare a committee letter to the health professions schools.
+An Advisor's Student Applicant Portfolio (ASAP) meeting/interview (which also includes a mock interview) is required in order for the HPAO to prepare a committee letter to the health professions schools.
 This meeting is strongly recommended since most health professions schools require and/or expect to receive a letter from the school's health professions advisor if the student is still enrolled or has just graduated.
 These meetings can be scheduled to take place as early as February of the application year.
 The HPAO should be contacted well in advance of the preferred meeting date since the calendar fills up quickly.
 The completed ASAP document must be brought to the meeting.
 Students are also advised to start thinking about which faculty members to approach for letters of recommendation.

 HELPFUL AID FOR YOUR INTERVIEW PROCESS